Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 Complete pre-application checklist in our first-time maid employer checklist.

 Scenario-based questions.
-Common wrong answers: salary deductions (NEVER for breakage), rest day comp (one extra day's salary not double-time), window cleaning (exterior banned above ground floor), passport custody (cannot hold), sleeping arrangement (balcony NOT acceptable).
+Common pitfalls: salary deductions (NEVER for breakage), rest day comp (one extra day's salary not double-time), window cleaning (exterior banned above ground floor), passport custody (cannot hold), sleeping arrangement (balcony NOT acceptable).

 - Agency submits Work Permit via WPOL.